laujonat/clickr/README.md

 From a photo show page, users can click the 'Add Tag' link in the tags section.
 On click, an input field will be presented to the user where they can add tags to a photo as long as they are unique in the list of tags currently present on a photo.

-## Future Directions ##
-+ Code can be refactored to more DRY.
-Due to the time constraints, similar React components were created for various cases of state change.
-Payloads can be implemented to handle this situation more effectively.
-+ A search bar allowing users to search by tags, photos, or album name.
-+ Image optimization can be implemented to improve loading times.
-Large image sizes affect site performance.